 Another entertaining way to get into the Halloween spirit is the Shepherdstown Boo Fest!
-It starts Tuesday, October 25th, and continues through to Monday the 31st.
+It starts Friday, October 26th, and continues through to Wednesday the 31st.
 It is the longest running Halloween event in the Shenandoah Valley, and all ages are welcome to attend.